 ARES

-Legal Status: Citizen of Olympus
+Legal Status: Citizen of Olympus with a provisional American citizenship due to his Avengers status

-Place of Birth: Olympus
+Place Of Birth: possibly Olympus

 Marital Status: Single

-Known relatives: Zeus (father), Hera (mother), Hephaestus (brother), Discord, Eileithyia, Hebe (sisters), Hercules, Apollo, Dionysus, Hermes (half-brothers), Artemis, Athena, Aphrodite, Helen, Persephone, Pandia (half-sister), Deimos, Phobos, Dryas, Alexander (sons), Romulus, Remus (sons, deceased), Poseidon, Hades (uncles), Demeter, Hestia (aunts), Asclepius, Janus, Eros, Pan (nephews), Triton, Consus, Vertumnus, Pomona (cousins), Julius Caesar, King Arthur (descendants, deceased)
+Known Relatives: Zeus (father), Hera (mother), Hephaestus (brother), Discord, Eileithyia, Hebe (sisters), Hercules, Apollo, Dionysus, Hermes (half-brothers), Artemis, Athena, Aphrodite, Helen, Persephone, Pandia (half-sister), Deimos, Phobos, Dryas, Alexander (sons), Romulus, Remus (sons, deceased), Poseidon, Hades (uncles), Demeter, Hestia (aunts), Asclepius, Janus, Eros, Pan (nephews), Triton, Consus, Vertumnus, Pomona (cousins), Julius Caesar, King Arthur (descendants, deceased)

-First Appearance: (historical) Wonder Woman I #1, (recent) Thor #129
+First Appearance: (historical) Human Torch Comics #5, (modern) Wonder Woman I #1, (recent) Thor #129

 History: Ares is the son of Zeus, monarch of the Olympian gods, his wife Hera.
 The second son of Zeus, Ares hated most of his brothers, particularly Apollo, who was born before him.
 Hera had tried to delay the birth of Apollo and his twin sister Artemis by sending a great serpent called the Python to prevent their mother, the goddess Leto, from finding sanctuary.
 Leto, however, found sanctuary on the island of Delos protected by Poseidon and Apollo was born the first-born son of Zeus, taking any right Ares had to ruling Olympus after Zeus.
 Hera encouraged his anger to the point that he became god of war and most feared gods of Olympus.